 Miscellaneous immune disorders:

-Active, autoantibody-positive systemic lupus erythematosus (SLE) in patients ≥5yrs receiving standard therapy.
-Active lupus nephritis in adults who are receiving standard therapy.
+Active systemic lupus erythematosus (SLE) or active lupus nephritis in patients ≥5yrs receiving standard therapy.

 Limitations of Use: